 In March 1917 Mr. Strubel, Cowper School, learned that Harry Crawley, a teacher from the school, had been killed while serving with the Suffolk Regiment.

-25th September 1914 Abel Smith Memorial School lost 12 children as families were removed from the barracks in London Road.
+25th September 1914 Abel Smith Memorial School lost 12 children as families were removed from the barracks in London Road presumably to make way for more soldiers.

 Because Cowbridge School was overcrowded, Standard III was using Cowbridge Halls as a classroom.
 By Monday, 19th October the children were all working back in the school as the halls had been taken over by “the military.”
 The school was again able to make use of the halls from Thursday, 28th October.
 In November the military kept demanding use of the halls.
 They were inclined to turn Standard III out for a half day with little notice.
 By the end of the month Mr Turpin had decided to move all the school furniture back to the school as the military was likely to want the hall occasionally and presumably without notice.
 “All the children are now in the school which is again crowded.”